farant/catholic-3rd-millennium/README.md

 12.2.
 In a human system are the inviduals demons target for severe corruption distributed
       at random?
 12.2.1.
 No, in a human system demons will specifically target the individuals with the
-        greatest power to disorder the system towards evil.
+        most natural authority to disorder the system towards evil.
 12.2.1.1.
 This is permitted because God desires greater perfection from those to whom
           he gives greater natural authority.
 12.2.2.
 The amount of demonic attack someone is subject to is proportional to their power